SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 Consider stealing from a shop if you come across one,<br/>especially if the merchandise includes Scout or Phantasm bracelets.<br/>Sell your items before stealing to obtain a large amount of Gitan.<br/>Having lots of Gitan lets you buy from Traders who are tricky to trip,<br/>and reduces the need to steal a second time.

-Read a Wall Collapse Scroll to safely steal if there's only 1 Shopkeeper.<br/>Use a Pickaxe or Tunnel Staff to create a path to the stairs,<br/>reposition the stairs using Knockback or Pull staves, etc.
+Read a Great Hall Scroll to safely steal if there's only 1 Shopkeeper.<br/>Use a Pickaxe or Tunnel Staff to create a path to the stairs,<br/>reposition the stairs using Knockback or Pull staves, etc.

 In Shiren 2, the Shopkeeper has to be in the shop for Thief Mode to trigger,<br/>so you can swing a Swap Staff or throw Warp Grass at the Shopkeeper.<br/>Asst.
 Managers who reflect magic replace Shopkeepers from 30F.